envs-net/matrix-doc/docs/index.md

 <object data="images/matrix_interactive_en.svg" type="image/svg+xml" style="width: 1280px; max-width: 100%"></object>

 In recent years, the need for supporting digital tools for team collaboration has increased.
 A central tool is a team chat.
-According to Wikipedia, a chat refers to "electronic communication by means of written text in real time, usually via the Internet". ([Source](https://en.wikipedia.org/wiki/Chat)).
+According to Wikipedia, a chat refers to "electronic communication by means of written text in real time, usually via the Internet" ([Source](https://en.wikipedia.org/wiki/Chat)).
 With a messenger team members can make each other aware of current information and especially share links (*hyperlinks* / *links*) for further collaboration (e.g. for finding appointments, collaborative writing, planning events, editing data, code, mind maps,).

 ## Topics